paradisec-archive/PARADISEC_workflows/04_standard_formats.md

 #### Suggested video settings

 <div class="callout callout-info">
-Avoid recording in compressed formats.
+Avoid recording video in compressed formats.
 </div>

 * If you can, select the .mp4 (H.264) recording format with Advanced Audio Coding (AAC).
 This is a standard format and is well supported.